vimaec/vim/README.md

 * `g3d:vertex:color:0:float32:3` - The UV buffer, which is a list of 2 single-precision floating point values per vertex
 * `g3d:node:parent:0:uint32:1`- The index of a parent node

-Additional attributes are possible, but are ignored, and may or may not be written out by a VIM processing application.
+Additional attributes are possible, but are ignored, and may or may not be written out by any tool that inputs and outputs VIM files.

 Each face group is assumed to use consecutive sequences of indices and vertices.
 This implies that each member of the `indexoffset` and `vertexoffset` attributes are greater than or equal to the previous, and that the first value is zero.
 It is possible that a face group has zero indices and zero vertices.